 Do you really want to know how?
 Ok, you asked for it.
 There is obviously what comes out of one end: manure and flatulence.
 But cow burps can let off much more, making our bovine friends big sources of environmental degradation.

 This is why Israeli startups such as Beyond Meat, Future Meat Technologies, SuperMeat and Aleph Farms have been busy trying to produce alternative meat in labs.
 Although cultured beef – meat grown from cow cells – is not yet on the market, this innovation could bring massive improvements to the environment and animal welfare.
 In one stroke, it would do away with the whole process of industrial meat production.

-Similar innovations are happening within the poultry industry.
+Similar innovations are happening in the poultry industry.
 Do you know what happens to many male chicks the day they hatch?

-Alon Blum, CEO of an Israeli company called LIVEgg, explains that male chicks of a certain variety – chickens more suited to laying eggs – are often killed right after they hatch, for these males cannot lay eggs and the poultry industry therefore finds no use for them.
+Alon Blum, CEO of an Israeli company called LIVEgg, explains that male chicks of a certain variety – chickens more suited to laying eggs – are often killed right after they hatch.
+Because these males cannot lay eggs, the poultry industry has no use for them.
 This incredible waste is hard for many of us to stomach.

 Until now, Blum adds, “we have been in the dark about what is happening inside the egg.

-“Based on external market research we just conducted globally, we managed to understand that if 100% of the poultry industry around the world would adopt tomorrow our POMP technology, it would save the industry about 10.5 billion dollars annually.”
+“Based on external market research we just conducted globally we understood that if 100% of the poultry industry around the world would adopt tomorrow our POMP technology, it would save the industry about 10.5 billion dollars annually.”

 Building off the POMP platform, LIVEgg has already launched CrystalEgg, the world’s first embryo monitoring system.
 It can read the embryo’s physiological signals and generate real-time data about its development.